ninelabs/ninelabs.com/_drafts/2015-11-17-Marketing-Outside-of-the-Box.md

 category: "marketing, strategy"
 ---

 PepsiCo executive Brad Jakeman recently spoke at the Association of National Advertising’s annual “Masters of Marketing” conference in Orlando, FL, and he didn’t pull any punches when it came time for him to address to crowd.
-He did very little, if any, promotion of the PepsiCo brand; in fact, other than holding a blue can of Pepsi on his hand for the duration of his time on stage, he actually steered clear of product hype and PepsiCo marketing.
+He did very little, if any, promotion of the PepsiCo brand; in fact, other than holding a blue can of Pepsi in his hand for the duration of his time on stage, he actually steered clear of product hype and PepsiCo marketing.
 Instead he took a direction that was a bit unexpected, and spoke boldly and honestly about the problems plaguing the marketing world today.
 His perspective was honest and refreshing, albeit a bit tough for marketing pros to hear.

-The overall theme of Jakeman’s talk centered around the need for marketing strategies to adapt to ever-changing culture:
+The overall theme of Jakeman’s talk centered around the need for marketing strategies to adapt to ever-changing times:

 > “[The current model] assumes that paid media is the only way to build brands…[but user-generated content] doesn’t cost us a cent...This is a disruption that has happened around us, and we are still talking about 30-second television ads.
 We fundamentally haven’t changed.”